bismex/RFM/README.md

-## Skeleton-based gait recognition via robust frame-level matching (RFM)
+## Skeleton-based Gait Recognition via Robust Frame-level Matching (RFM)
 #### This paper is accepted to IEEE Transactions on Information Forensics and Security [TIFS 2019]
 #### Impact factor: 5.824
 ---